brandonhlk/ouiyo/README.md

 We are a hall check-in and room cleaning service

 ### How it works

-1. Browse our services below
+<ion-icon name="build-outline"></ion-icon> Browse our services below
-2. Complete our booking form and we'll get in touch
+<ion-icon name="list-outline"></ion-icon> Complete our booking form and we'll get in touch
-3. We'll carry out the service depending on your preferences
+<ion-icon name="build-outline"></ion-icon> We'll carry out the service depending on your preferences

 ### Services
 ```